How to use Recyclables as Painting Tools with Preschoolers

 Put two or more paint colors in one tray.

-Make patterns or random designs on the paper.
+Stamp patterns or designs on the paper.

 - Count the number of impressions made with the container.